paulroho/paulroho.github.io/_posts/2014-09-29-Mobile-Web-Apps-And-Hybrid-Apps.md

     2. Provide a name
     3. Click "Ready to build"

 8. Scan the build output with a QR-code scanner

+##Miscellaneous
 9. (With Chrome on Android) Debug on the device
     * In Google Chrome: [chrome://inspect](chrome://inspect), choose device
-    * Changes in the code (e.g. Dom Inspector - immediately reflects on phone)
+    * Changes in the code (e.g. Dom Inspector) immediately reflect on phone

 * Alternative for jQuery on mobiles: [jqlite](https://code.google.com/p/jqlite/ "jqlite")